 The best hotels in Tel Aviv are becoming more competitive each year as new openings raise the bar and increase competition in the city.
 Our Israel travel experts are constantly impressed by new hotels, renovations and those hotels which don’t let down their standards year after year.
-We are based in Israel, know Tel Aviv’s best locations, speak with guests who travel with us.
+We are based in Israel, know Tel Aviv’s best locations, and speak with guests who travel with us.
 We personally visit and stay at hotels in order to choose the best in Tel Aviv.
-Our selection of the best hotels in Tel Aviv includes a range of budgets from luxury hotels through to budget hotels.
-And hotels in locations from the city center to the beach, and different styles of property from large hotels through to boutique hotels.
+Our selection of the best hotels in Tel Aviv includes a range of prices from luxury hotels through to budget hotels.
+This list will include accommodations from the city center to the beach, offering different styles that cater to every kind of traveler.

 With over 10 years experience as Israel’s leading travel platform, we are travel experts based in Tel Aviv and base our selections on our own experiences, knowledge of the city, and feedback from guests who travel with us.
-Tourist Israel is Israel’s leading travel platform.
-And, we we constantly have our finger on the pulse to know as things open, improve, decline, or change.
 The full selection of hotels in Tel Aviv from which we have chosen the best is here.

 Best Luxury Hotels in Tel Aviv

 The Norman has featured as one of Tel Aviv’s best hotels since opening some 8 years ago in the heart of the White City.
 A restored architectural landmark, The Norman has become a favored destination for visiting dignitaries, opting for this boutique property over the big chains which dominate the beachfront area.
-In a city where hospitality is not often a profession, the ability to maintain consistent standards is one thing which makes The Norman stand out.
+The Norman has maintained consistently high-scale standards year after year.
 Facility-wise, The Norman is boutique in size (50 rooms) yet has many of the features one would expect from a larger property.
 This includes two restaurants, a swanky bar, rooftop pool, as well as a fitness center and gym.

 23 Nachmani Street, Tel Aviv.
 City Center (White City) location. $$$

 Along Tel Aviv’s beautiful tayelet (beachfront promenade), the hotel selection can be relatively disappointing considering all the city has to offer.
-The Setai, the first Israeli branch of the Miami Beach institution sits at the southern-end of the main stretch of tayelet, at the entrance to Jaffa.
-This provides guests at the Setai Tel Aviv with not only a perfect sea view, but also a view north along the entire Tel Aviv beach skyline.
-The hotel is in a restored Ottoman era police station and opened several years ago.
-The renovation perfectly restored this historic building including 120 rooms, Turkish Hammam spa, and arguably the best infinity pool in Tel Aviv.
+The Setai, the first Israeli branch of the Miami Beach institution, sits at the southern-end of the main promenade stretch, at the entrance to Jaffa.
+This provides guests at The Setai with not only a perfect sea view, but also a view of the entire Tel Aviv skyline.
+The hotel is in a restored Ottoman-era police station, renovated perfectly to retain its historic charm.
+The 120 rooms include a Turkish Hammam spa, and arguably the best infinity pool in Tel Aviv.

 22 David Raziel, Tel Aviv.
 Beach-front/Jaffa location. $$$